SamuelCourville/WOW/README.md

 	&emsp; eq36_directory - This is the location of your EQ36 installation on your machine.

 ### 4).
 Move Rcrust and EQ36 project and data files.
-&emsp; - Move the WOW Rcrust project into your Rcrust project folder.
+&emsp; - Move the WOW Rcrust project from the WOW/rock/Rcrust/Projects folder into your Rcrust project folder.
-&emsp; - Move the Rcrust data files from the WOW folder to your Rcrust data file folder.
+&emsp; - Move the Rcrust data files from the WOW/rock/Rcrust/data folder to your Rcrust data file folder.
-&emsp; - Move the EQ36 database files into the db folder of your EQ36 installation.
+&emsp; - Move the EQ36 database files from the WOW/aqueous/eq3_6 folder into the db folder of your EQ36 installation.

 ### 5).
 Once all required software has been successfully installed, and all paths updated,
 Open the "Demo" Jupyter notebook